 I am a European-trained traditional upholsterer living in the upper Midwest.
-My work reimagines seventeenth-century techniques in a modern American context.
+My work reimagines eighteenth-century techniques in a modern American context.
 I design furniture that reveals the foundational elements of the craft so that they become central to the design.
 As I reduce design and form to their essentials, I strengthen the observer’s connection to the craft and materials.
 For example, stitching that has a structural purpose becomes decorative.
 The plain upholsterer’s tacks when left visible add a sense of purpose.
-With my designs, my goal is to educate clients and consumers about the beauty of the traditional upholstery craft and honor the traditions in which I was trained.
+With my designs, my goal is to educate clients about the beauty of the traditional upholstery craft and honor the traditions in which I was trained.